norbajunior/machinist/README.md

 # Machinist

 This  is a small library that allows you to implement finite state machines with Elixir in a simple way.
-It provides a simple DSL for declaring combinations of transitions based on events.
+It provides a simple DSL to write combinations of transitions based on events.

 * [Installation](#Installation)
 * [Usage](#Usage)